Doug Magnuson, Director

 B.A.
 Political Science, Westmont College

-Doug and Patti Magnuson have lived in the Middle East for 30 years, growing as disciples of Jesus while living at the crossroads of faith and culture, and they love introducing students to the region that has been their home for most of their married life.
+Doug and Patti Magnuson have lived in the Middle East for over 35 years, growing as disciples of Jesus while living at the crossroads of faith and culture, and they love introducing students to the region that has been their home for most of their married life.